splanck/vush/docs/vushdoc.md

 vush> case 1 in 1) echo one ;& 2) echo two ;; esac
 one
 two
+# The `;&` fall-through operator is a vush extension and causes a syntax error when `set -o posix` is enabled.
 vush> select x in foo bar; do echo $x; break; done
 1) foo
 2) bar